iclr-blogposts/2023/_posts/2022-12-01-bsuite-applications.md

 | **Fast**        | Long episodes with computationally-intensive observations.                                             | Relatively small episode and experiment lengths with low observation complexity.                |

-### 0.3 Motivation
+### Motivation

 The authors of bsuite stated, "Our aim is that these experiments can help provide a bridge between theory and practice, with benefits to both sides" <d-cite key="osband_behaviour_2020"></d-cite>.
 As discussed in the background section, establishing clear benchmarks can yield applied progress, which in turn can accelerate theoretical progress.
 The use of bsuite in this manner seems highly fruitful since its environments are targeted, which allows for hypothesis testing and eventual formalization into provable guarantees.
 As such, <span style="color: red;">it is instrumental that the applied aspect of bsuite is emphasized through the adoption and diverse application of reinforcement learning practitioners</span>.

 The applied examples in the published paper are rather meagre: there are two examples of algorithm comparison on two specific environments and three example comparisons of algorithms, optimizers, and ensemble sizes across the entire bsuite gamut in the appendix.
 The two examples on the specific environments showcase how bsuite can be used for directed algorithm improvement, but the experiments in the appendices only discuss the general notion of algorithm comparison using bsuite scores.
 In addition to the examples, the authors supply some comments throughout the paper that provide hints regarding the applied usage of bsuite.
 Looking at the [paper reviews](https://openreview.net/forum?id=rygf-kSYwH), [reviewer #1](https://openreview.net/forum?id=rygf-kSYwH&noteId=rkxk2BR3YH) mentioned how there was no explicit conclusion from the evaluation, and [reviewer #3](https://openreview.net/forum?id=rygf-kSYwH&noteId=rJxjmH6otS) mentioned that examples of diagnostic use and concrete examples would help support the paper.
 Furthermore, [reviewer #2](https://openreview.net/forum?id=rygf-kSYwH&noteId=SJgEVpbAFr) encouraged publication of bsuite at a top venue to see traction within with the RL research community, and the [program chairs](https://openreview.net/forum?id=rygf-kSYwH&noteId=7x_6G9OVWG) mentioned how success or failure can rely on community acceptance.
 Considering that bsuite received a spotlight presentation at ICLR 2020 and has amassed over 100 citations in the relatively small field of RL reproducibility during the past few years, bsuite has all intellectual merit and some community momentum to reach the level of a timeless benchmark in RL research. <span style="color: red;">To elevate bsuite to the status of a timeless reinforcement learning benchmark and to help bridge the theoretical and applied sides of reinforcement learning, we believe that it is necessary to develop and document concrete bsuite examples that help answer difficult and prevailing questions throughout the reinforcement learning development process</span>.

-### 0.4 Contribution Statement
+### Contribution Statement

 This blog post extends the work of bsuite by showcasing 12 example use cases with experimental illustration that directly address specific questions in the reinforcement learning development process to (i) help bridge the gap between theory and practice, (ii) promote community acceptance, (iii) aid applied practitioners, and (iv) highlight potential research directions in reproducible reinforcement learning.

-### 0.5 Experiment Summary
+### Experiment Summary

 We separate our examples into 5 categories of **initial model selection**, **preprocessing choice**, **hyperparameter tuning**, **testing and debugging**, and **model improvement**.
 This blog post follows a similar structure to the paper *Deep Reinforcement Learning that Matters* <d-cite key="henderson_deep_2018"></d-cite> by posing and answering a question in each category, and then providing a few illustrative examples with conclusions.
-Most examples use Stable-Baselines3 (SB3) ([Raffin et al., 2021](https://dl.acm.org/doi/abs/10.5555/3546258.3546526)) for training DRL agents due to its clarity and simplicity, and the examples focus on DRL due to its pervasiveness in the applied RL community.
-We provide code and instructions for each experiment in our GitHub codebase (cite), along with hyperparameters and implementation details.
+Most examples use Stable-Baselines3 (SB3) <d-cite key="raffin_stable-baselines3_2022"></d-cite> for training DRL agents due to its clarity and simplicity, and the examples focus on DRL due to its pervasiveness in the applied RL community.
+We provide code and instructions for each experiment in our [GitHub codebase](https://anonymous.4open.science/r/bsuite-applications/README.md), along with hyperparameters and implementation details.
 Since the focus of this blog post is the discussion of diverse example use cases, not architectural considerations or implementation details, we refer the reader to the [paper appendix](https://openreview.net/pdf?id=rygf-kSYwH#page=13) and the [colab analysis tutorial](https://colab.research.google.com/github/deepmind/bsuite/blob/master/bsuite/analysis/results.ipynb) for more information about the environments and to the [colab intro tutorial](https://colab.research.google.com/drive/1rU20zJ281sZuMD1DHbsODFr1DbASL0RH) and our own codebase (cite) for instructions and examples regarding the implementation of bsuite.

 Although running a bsuite environment is orders of magnitude faster than most benchmark environments, the wealth of our examples required us to create a subset of bsuite, which we will refer to as *mini-bsuite* or *msuite* in this work.
 We designed msuite to mirror the general scaling pattern of each bsuite environment and the diversity of core capabilities in bsuite; a complete description of msuite can be found in our GitHub codebase (cite).
 Running experiments on a subset of bsuite highlights its flexibility, and we will show, still elicits quality insights.
 Since we use a subset of bsuite for our experiments, our radar charts will look different from those in the original bsuite paper.
 We generally keep the more challenging environments and consequently produce lower scores, especially in the generalization category.